 The goal of an ideal wine serving temperature is to provide the most ideal environment for the wine’s molecules to move freely.
-Only then will the tannins in wine, a wine’s acid level, and a host of other chemically-related markers fall into place.
+Only then will the tannins in wine, sugar in wine, a wine’s acid level, and a host of other chemically-related markers fall into place.

 However, wine serving temperatures are more varied because the goal of serving wine at a specific temperature isn’t to protect it from extremes or fluctuations.
 Keep reading to learn the optimal red wine serving temperature, white wine serving temperature, and access a handy chart to make serving wine even easier.